Coherent state switching using vibrational polaritons in an asymmetric double-well potential: Conclusion and perspectives

-The present model, which mimics a flexible molecule or a reactive system undergoing intramolecular rearrangement such as proton transfer, could open perspectives toward the measurement some of the predicted effects.
-One natural extension would be to focus on polyatomic molecules, starting with the triatomic case, and explore the possibility of transferring energy across vibrational modes by selectively playing on some polaritonic avoided crossings.
-Since the reactivity of polyatomic molecules can be enhanced when specific vibrational modes are excited, the coupling of the molecule with the confined light of the microcavity could lead to controlled reactivity.
+{The switching time was found to depend significantly on the details of the system, including the potential itself but also the dipole moment function.
+Although the focus was on non-polar states, the dipole moment function plays a key role in polaritonic chemistry\cite{Triana2020,Triana2021} and it would be worth extending the model to the cases where either of the states, if not both, are polar.
+More generally, the model could be made more realistic with the goal of opening more perspectives toward the measurement of some of the predicted effects and contribute to addressing the somewhat controversial field of polaritonic chemistry.} One natural extension would be to focus on polyatomic molecules, starting with the triatomic case, and explore the possibility of transferring energy across vibrational modes by selectively playing on some polaritonic avoided crossings.
+Since the reactivity of polyatomic molecules {might} be enhanced when specific vibrational modes are excited, the coupling of the molecule with the confined light of the microcavity could lead to controlled reactivity.